sarahnguyen7/HCD_HW1/README.md

 This code was developed by Sarah Nguyen for use in DATA 512 homework, which is coursework provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024.

 #### GPT-4
-Some portions of this project were assisted by GPT-4, an AI model by OpenAI.
+Portions of this project were assisted by GPT-4, an AI model by OpenAI.
+These are indicated in the notebook and subject to Open AI's [Terms of Use](https://openai.com/policies/row-terms-of-use/).
+It was also used to help rewrite some my documentation to help standardize format.

 ## API Documentation